Philip DeFranco: Hooking Up

 In October 2008, DeFranco co-starred with Jessica Rose and Kevin Wu in Hooking Up, written and directed by Woody Tondorf as a promo for HBOLabs (the online arm of HBO).
 Hooking Up is a scripted 10-episode web series set at a fictional university where the students spend most of their time emailing and using Facebook, but still manage to miscommunicate.
 Guest appearances on Hooking Up were made by Kevin Nalty, Michael Buckley, and other popular Internet celebrities.

 By the show's second day on YouTube, it had received more than 450,000 views.
 Bobbie Johnson of The Guardian said that many Web surfers have "scoffed at what they see as a cynical attempt to cash in."

 SourceFed

 In January 2012, DeFranco launched SourceFed, which at the time was produced by James Haffner.
 This came around the same time in which DeFranco signed with Revision3.
 While the channel was hosted by other online personalities, DeFranco occasionally appeared on the channel.
 He also appeared alongside SourceFed co-hosts Elliott Morgan and Meg Turney, joining journalists at the 2012 Democratic and Republican National Conventions as part of YouTube's "Elections Hub" coverage.
 At the 3rd Streamy Awards, SourceFed was nominated for Best News and Culture Series, as well as Best Live Series and its #PDSLive 2012 Election Night Coverage program was nominated for Best Live Event.
 In May 2013, the spin-off SourceFed Nerd channel was launched.

+Crashing Out podcast

+In 2025, DeFranco started hosting the news comedy podcast Crashing Out With Philip DeFranco and Alex Pearlman with Internet personality and comedian Alex Pearlman (Pearlmania500).